 Normally, we do not shave the hair in preparation for the facelift surgery because when patients don’t have to wait for hair regrow, it makes it easier for them to camouflage their incisions during postoperative healing.

 Incisions for the facelift are made where we can easily access the tissues, and we also strategically place them in areas that will make it easy for the patient to conceal them.
-The incision for the lower cheek-jowl-neck operation begins in the temple by the hairline and extends down to just in front of the ear, around the ear lobe, up behind the ear, and then backward along the hairline.
+The incision for the lower cheek-jowl-neck operation begins in the temple by the hairline and extends down to just in front of the ear, around the earlobe, up behind the ear, and then back along the hairline.
 Through this incision, the skin is elevated out into the cheeks and neck.
 The underlying muscle and connective tissues are raised and repositioned with sutures to help support the underlying facial structures of the cheek-jowl and the upper neck.
 After we reposition the sagging muscular tissue responsible for the sagging tissues on the cheeks and jowls, then excess skin is removed.
 Once we’ve lifted and repositioned the cheeks, jowls, and neck, we make an effort not tighten it in a way that makes it look stretched or “pulled.”

 A small incision is usually placed in a crease under the chin.
 Through this incision, fatty accumulation in the upper neck may be improved and the muscles may be tightened.
 The incisions are then secured with absorbable sutures in front of the ear and under the chin, and small skin clips may be used for the incisions along the hairline.